-This information was collected from the Mineral County Sheriff's Office on July 18, 2018, and the Child Advocacy Center on November 5, 2018.
+This information was collected from the Mineral County Sheriff's Office on July 18, 2018.

 During the research process, both the Mineral County District Attorney's Office and the Mineral County Sheriff's Office were contacted.
 Neither was sure if any costs were paid for by the county, no matter whether the victim-survivor requested a forensic exam or not, and were unsure by whom the costs were covered.
 The Sheriff's Office recommended contacting the District Attorney's Office, and the District Attorney's Office stated they that they were unsure, and recommended contacting the Attorney General's Office.
 CAHS reports that the county pays for all forensic and medical examinations, however, were also unsure who is directly billed.